Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Results

 \subsubsection{Chimera patterns in BECs}

 The derivation of effective models implies that chimera patterns can also be observed in certain parameter regimes for Eqs. (\ref{eq: GPE-minimal}) and (\ref{eq: GPE-trap}).
 The question is: can such parameter regimes be achieved experimentally?
 The possible existence of chimera patterns in ultracold atoms is established in a parameter regime given in Fig. \ref{fig: bec-chimera}, based on a full simulation of Eqs. (\ref{eq: GPE-trap}).
 Similar to Fig. \ref{fig: nlhm-dynamics}, a random core appears eventually.
 Fig. \ref{fig: bec-chimera}d shows the Rabi oscillation between the two components with frequency $\sim\sqrt{\Omega^2+\Delta^2}$.
 Note that most of the atoms can be converted back after a full period, which confirms the physical picture discussed in Fig. \ref{fig: illu-nonlocal-hopping}a and is consistent with previous works \cite{de_vega_matter-wave_2008,navarrete-benlloch_simulating_2011}.
-We also observe chimera patterns in both the far-detuned regime and the regime with $\Delta\sim\Omega$, which may not be well-described by an effective NLHM.
+We also observe chimera patterns in both the far-detuned regime and the regime with $\Delta\sim\Omega$, which may not be well-described by an effective NLHM and will be reported in a separate paper.

-Experimentally, the initial state can be prepared from a uniform BEC, with $V_{1}$ adiabatically turned on until the direct hopping is suppressed and mediated hopping begins to dominate.
+Experimentally, the initial state can be prepared starting from a uniform BEC.
+Thousands of optical lattice sites \cite{bloch_ultracold_2005,sherson_single-atom-resolved_2010,wurtz_experimental_2009} can be created with $V_{1}$ adiabatically turned on until the direct hopping is suppressed and mediated hopping begins to dominate.
 The energy shift induced by a short light-pulse can then be used to create any desired initial phase.
 The system states and dynamics may be detected by using various techniques such as optical readout, time of flight techniques, or matter-wave interference \cite{davis_bose-einstein_1995,gadway_probing_2012}.
 The loss $U_{loss}/U \approx 0.017$ here is comparable with the discussion in the minimal model.
 Note that a small amount of loss can cause the BEC system to follow the classical trajectory \cite{habib_decoherence_1998}, and so each site can be well-described by a classical mean-field amplitude and phase.
+At the same time, our simulations suggest that chimera core patterns in 2D are particularly robust due to their topological structure.
+Specifically, if we start with a chimera core initial condition it can persist over long times.
+This is particularly useful if the lifetime of BECs is further limited in a given experiment by other experimental imperfections.
 All of this suggests that chimera patterns should be observable in experimental BECs.